visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 Parameters:

-- `maxFeatures` (Number, optional): Max number of features to retrieve when getRenderedFeatures is called.
+- `maxFeatures` (number, optional): Max number of features to retrieve when getRenderedFeatures is called.
 Default to `null`.

 Returns: